drengskapur/crumbcutter/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE.md](./LICENSE.md).
+`crumbcutter` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.